18F/handbook/_pages/software-tools/trello.md

 - Use your `@gsa.gov` email to sign in, if you have one.
   - Signing in via Google is recommended.
 - **Abide by [the TTS Code of Conduct]({{site.baseurl}}/code-of-conduct).** If you see anyone violating our Code of Conduct, see the reporting section.
+- All boards used for work should be created under an Enterprise Workspace, not as a "personal board".
 - Only use [approved Power-Ups](#power-ups).
 - Invite people to boards via email.
   - It's easy to invite the wrong user otherwise.